jyaus/swimlanes-for-trello/README.md

 Installation
 ------------
-You can download and install the extension from the [Chrome Web Store - Swimlanes for Trello](https://chrome.google.com/webstore/detail/swimlanes-for-trello/lhgcmlaedabaaaihmfdkldejjjmialgl)
+You can download and install the extension from the [Chrome Web Store - Swimlanes for Trello](https://chrome.google.com/webstore/detail/swimlanes-for-trello/lhgcmlaedabaaaihmfdkldejjjmialgl) or [Firefox Add-ons]{(https://addons.mozilla.org/en-US/firefox/addon/swimlanes-for-trello/)
 ![Chrome Store badge](https://raw.githubusercontent.com/jyaus/trello-swimlanes/master/art/ChromeWebStore_Badge_v2_206x58.png)

 To install from source instead, please see INSTALL.md in this directory.

 Usage
 -----
-You can toggle the extension on and off by clicking on the extension's icon.
+In Chrome, you can toggle the extension on and off by clicking on the extension's icon.
 (You may find it easier to re-order lists with the extension turned off.)

 Contribute
 ----------